Agnieszkalukasiak/Project-1/README.md

 Deployment

 •	The site was deployed to GitHub pages.
-The steps to deploy are as follows:
-•	In the GitHub repository, navigate to the Settings tab
-•	From the source section drop-down menu, select the Master Branch
-•   Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here : https://agnieszkalukasiak.github.io/Project-1/index.html